Workshop: Writing Markdown

 Host your website on github for free in just 2 minutes, 2m 22s, Akriti Goswami, YouTube, 2023

-Check out your website.
+Check out your rendered website at the URL provide by GitHub Pages.
 Is everything displaying as intended?
 If not, go back and make changes with more commits.